cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 ## Q2.
 Line plot for the opening price

 Analysts typically explore trends in stock prices.
-Let us do that with opening price, which we can extract as the series Analysts typically explore price trends in stock prices.
 Let us do that with opening price.
 The corresponding column is extracted as the series `df['open']`.
 The method `.plot()` returns a line plot.
 The parameters `figsize` and `color` have already appeared in the lecture PY-07.
 Though `linewidth=1` is a default argument, it has been explicitly included to call your attention.
 Note that it is possible to get a line plot in Pandas  directly, skipping the Matpotlib pyplot API.
-In practice, this is what we do, except when extra embellishments are desired.

 ```
-In [7]: df['open'].plot(figsize=(8,5), title = 'Figure 1.
+In [7]: df['open'].plot(figsize=(8,5), title='Figure 1.
 Opening price', color='black', linewidth=1)
 ```

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_9.1.png)